bjoernbessert/haproxy-cert-otf/README.md

 ### Possible Improvements

-- Docker-specific: Do not start HAProxy as root (execute supervisortcl via sudo as haproxy user)
+- Do not start HAProxy as root (execute supervisortcl via sudo as haproxy user)

 - Docker-specific: Mount (host-)volume for certs.
 If container is destroyed, certs doesnt have to generated again